aerrrio/Spotter/README.md

 # Spotter
 A React project.
 CSS written with SASS.
-Spotter is a Yelp clone, utilizing the Fusion API.
+Spotter uses the Yelp Fusion API.

 ## Application Breakdown
 User fills in both input fields, and searches the Yelp API for businesses in an area.
 If either input field is empty, an error message will appear and a Yelp call will not happen.